yousefis/Hadamard-te-ASL-recon/README.md

-# Dynamic Angiography and Perfusion Acceleration from Hadamard-te Arterial Spin Labeling of rank 8
+# Dynamic Angiography and Perfusion Reconstruction from Hadamard-te Arterial Spin Labeling of rank 8
 You are more than welcome to use this code.
 Please include the below paper in your work.

     @inproceedings{yousefi2019fast,